 • Time to develop a relationship with doctors and care partners

-• Benefit from care and support services, making it easier for them and their family to manage the disease
+• Access to care and support services, making it easier for them and their family to manage the changes that come with the disease

 Medicare Annual Wellness Visit